FernandoBasso/ReadTheDocs-Dev-How-To/docs/character-encodings/useful-unicode-symbols.md

 $ echo -n 💩 | hexdump
 ```

+Get info on a char:

-vim: ga on char
+- vim: ga on char
-emacs: C-8 C-x = on char
+- emacs: C-8 C-x = on char

+Make the menu key as the compose key on Linux:

 ```shell-session
 $ setxkbmap -option compose:menu